dhornbein/peoplemedicine-jekyll/_collections/_offerings/regenerative-conflict.md

 - **Green Room**: Participants take turns getting their Story off their chest while being heard by the other party, inside a strongly protective container that protects both story-teller and listener from unfairness, harshness and blame.
 - **Observatory**: After hearing each other’s stories, participants weave their realities together guided by respect for each other’s values and desire to stay in relationship.
-- **Sacred Repair**: Participants make trust-sized, actionable Medicine Requests for the next time they encounter the “footprint” of this conflict.
+- **Sacred Repair**: Participants make trust-sized, actionable Medicine Requests for the next time they encounter the "footprint" of this conflict.